 Japanese knotweed spreads from its highly regenerative underground rhizome system.
 Whilst the visible extent of above ground growth is a useful indicator, it does not reflect the full magnitude of the rhizome system.
 The roots of Japanese knotweed are a huge problem and can grow as deep as 3 metres (although most commonly 1.5-2m) which is what makes it so hard to get rid of.

 Above the ground, the plant is equally fast-growing and is quickly able to reach heights of two or three metres.
 A mature, established plant will grow as much as 10cm in height per day and can quickly get out of control.
 While the above-ground infestation is fairly easy to get rid of, it’s the roots underground that cause the biggest problem.

 They can grow too deep for most normal gardening and digging practices which is why it’s important to instruct a specialist to deal with the problem.
-Even one rhizome remaining in the ground means that the plant will start to grow again and left, will re-establish itself.
+Even one rhizome remaining in the ground means that the plant will start to grow again and if left, will re-establish itself.

 Start fixing your invasive plant problem today by requesting a survey

 Rest assured, where invasive species are identified at an early stage and tackled correctly, problems can usually be avoided.
 Our trained specialists carry out site surveys to map specified terrestrial invasive plant species and provide management plans tailored to your requirements.

 “Richard responded to my email asking for identification from pictures of the plants, immediately.
 This service is free of charge.
 All they ask for is a donation to a charity, which is really nice of them.
 Would definitely recommend them.”